Internet service provider: Provisions for low-income families

-Since December 31, 2021, The Affordable Connectivity Program has given households in the U.S. at or below 200% of the Federal Poverty Guidelines or households which meet a number of other criteria an up to $30 per month discount toward internet service, or up to $75 per month on certain tribal lands.
+Since December 31, 2021, The Affordable Connectivity Program has given households in the U.S. at or below 200% of the Federal Poverty Guidelines or households that meet a number of other criteria an up to $30 per month discount toward Internet service, or up to $75 per month on certain tribal lands.

 Classifications

 Access providers

 Access provider ISPs provide Internet access directly to end customers such as businesses and consumers, employing a range of technologies to connect users to their network.
 Available technologies have ranged from computer modems with acoustic couplers to telephone lines, to television cable (CATV), Wi-Fi, and fiber optics.

 For users and small businesses, traditional options include copper wires to provide dial-up, DSL, typically asymmetric digital subscriber line (ADSL), cable modem or Integrated Services Digital Network (ISDN) (typically basic rate interface).
 Using fiber-optics to end users is called Fiber To The Home or similar names.

 Customers with more demanding requirements (such as medium-to-large businesses, or other ISPs) can use higher-speed DSL (such as single-pair high-speed digital subscriber line), Ethernet, metropolitan Ethernet, gigabit Ethernet, Frame Relay, ISDN Primary Rate Interface, Asynchronous Transfer Mode (ATM), synchronous optical networking (SONET) or MPLS over OTN.
 Dedicated internet access (DIA) services for businesses can be delivered using PON networks.

 Wireless access is another option, including cellular and satellite Internet access.
 Access providers may have an MPLS (Multiprotocol label switching) or formerly a SONET backbone network, and have a ring or mesh network topology in their core network.
 The networks run by access providers can be considered wide area networks.
 ISPs can have access networks, aggregation networks/aggregation layers/distribution layers/edge routers/metro networks and a core network/backbone network; each subsequent network handles more traffic than the last.
 Mobile service providers also have similar networks.
-These providers often buy capacity on submarine cables to connect to internet exchanges and engage in private peering with other carriers and networks including Tier 1 carriers at data centers, for example by connecting to the NAP of the Americas, a data center which connects many Latin American ISPs with networks in the US.
+These providers often buy capacity on submarine cables to connect to Internet exchanges and engage in private peering with other carriers and networks including Tier 1 carriers at data centers, for example by connecting to the NAP of the Americas, a data center which connects many Latin American ISPs with networks in the US.

 Mailbox providers

-A mailbox provider is an organization that provides services for hosting electronic mail domains with access to storage for mail boxes.
+A mailbox provider is an organization that provides services for hosting electronic mail domains with access to storage for mailboxes.
 It provides email servers to send, receive, accept, and store email for end users or other organizations.

 Many mailbox providers are also access providers, but some are not (e.g., Gmail, Yahoo!
 Mail, Outlook.com, AOL Mail, Po box).
-The definition given in RFC 6650 covers email hosting services, as well as the relevant department of companies, universities, organizations, groups, and individuals that manage their mail servers themselves.
+The definition given in RFC 6650 covers email hosting services, as well as the relevant departments of companies, universities, organizations, groups, and individuals that manage their mail servers themselves.
 The task is typically accomplished by implementing Simple Mail Transfer Protocol (SMTP) and possibly providing access to messages through Internet Message Access Protocol (IMAP), the Post Office Protocol, Webmail, or a proprietary protocol.